[This is an update from a post I did in 2018].

 - Hot school lunches (if they don’t want to pack their own)

-- Netflix or Cable TV costs (e.g., parents could charge a fee per movie or show watched to help defray the entertainments bills)
+- Netflix or other streaming services (e.g., parents could charge a fee per movie or show watched to help defray the entertainments bills)

 - Room decorations (paint, themes, accessories, etc.)